elchericito/redfast-docs/docs/1-CLICK INTEGRATIONS/crm/adobe-aep-ajo.md

   * variation\_id (String).
 The id of the Redfast experiment variation (if applicable)
   * variation\_name (String).
 The name of the Redfast experiment variation (if applicable)
 * Data stream.
 Add the schema to the data stream
 * [Dataset](https://experienceleague.adobe.com/en/docs/experience-platform/catalog/datasets/overview) .
-Add the schema to the dataset.
+Select the schema from the previous step.
 Enable the Profile toggle to view incoming data in real time from the Profiles section.

 <br />